 Amtrak train hits unoccupied vehicle on track

-Chesterton, Ind. – An Amtrak train from Chicago to Grand Rapids hit an unoccupied vehicle on the track in Indiana, but no passengers or crew were injured.
+Chesterton, Ind. – An Amtrak train from Chicago to Grand Rapids, Michigan, hit an unoccupied vehicle on the track in Indiana, but no passengers or crew were injured.

-Amtrak says in a statement that the accident happened about 7:30 p.m. central time Sunday as the train carrying 163 passengers reached Chesterton, Indiana, 46 miles southeast of Chicago.
+Amtrak says in a statement that the accident happened about 7:30 p.m. central time Sunday as the train carrying 163 passengers reached Chesterton, Indiana, 46 miles (74 kilometers) southeast of Chicago.

 Amtrak spokeswoman Beth Toll says it was not clear why the vehicle was obstructing the track with no driver inside.
 She says there was only cosmetic damage to the train.